MicrosoftDocs/azure-dev-docs/articles/python/quickstart-intelligent-app-chat.md

 ## Troubleshooting

+This sample repository offers [troubleshooting information](https://github.com/Azure-Samples/azure-search-openai-demo/tree/main#troubleshooting).

-Log your issue to the repository's [Issues](https://github.com/Azure-Samples/azure-search-openai-demo/issues) so this quickstart can be improved.
+If your issued isn't addressed, log your issue to the repository's [Issues](https://github.com/Azure-Samples/azure-search-openai-demo/issues) so this quickstart can be improved.

 ## Clean up resources